hlab1/academic-kickstart/content/authors/tg2210/_index.md

 ---
 # Display name
-title: Tara Ghandour
+title_alumni: Tara Ghandour
-weight: 70
+weight: 591

 # Username (this should match the folder name)
 authors: